osome-iu/hoaxy-frontend/backend/API/README.md

 ## "POST" method

-Use `POST` method when meet the URL length limit.
+Use `POST` method when the URL length limit is met.

 Include a json file in the request body with the following format: